geraveoyomama/sconce/README.md

 ## Notes
 ---
-- This is designed for headless servers, nonetheless it will work on headed servers.
+- This is designed for headless servers, nonetheless it will work on headfull servers.
 - Closing the Torch window restarts all processes in the container.
 The container does not need to reboot to apply changes to torch.
 - Enter the container by running: `podman exec -it sconce /bin/bash`
 - If you want to change the entrypoint script, you need to rebuild the image.
 Once this has been done I request you make a merge request to add the functionality to the master sconce repo.